-Lauran of Class A community is a serie it in a f Analla Frazien Inc 22 009 Issuance of Class A common stock upon acquisition of Apollo Fusion, Inc. - 33,008 Fair value of contingent consideration provided upon acquisition of Apollo Fusion, Inc. - 18,400 Supplemental disclosures of cash flow information: Cash paid for interest \$ 15 \$ 691
+Table of Contents Issuance of Class A common stock upon acquisition of Apollo Fusion, Inc. 33,008 Fair value of contingent consideration provided upon acquisition of Apollo Fusion, Inc. - 18,400 Supplemental disclosures of cash flow information: Cash paid for interest \$ 15 \$ 691 The accompanying notes are an integral part of these consolidated financial statements